xdevguild/nextjs-dapp-template/README.md

   payload: {
     scAddress: 'erd1qqq...',
     funcName: 'yourScFunction',
-    args: [], // args in hex format, use erdjs for conversion, see above },
+    args: [], // args in hex format, use sdk-core for conversion, see above },
   autoInit: true,
   abiJSON,